-ithin the organized bar, the Nixon Administration, the Congress, and the legal services community, the idea of an independent legal services entity began to take root.
+Within the organized bar, the Nixon Administration, the Congress, and the legal services community, the idea of an independent legal services entity began to take root.
 In 1971, an ABA study committee headed by Jerry Shestack and the President's Advisory Council on Executive Reorganization (known as the Ash Council) both recommended the creation of a private, nonprofit corporation, separate from the federal government, to receive funds appropriated by Congress and distribute them to local legal services programs.
 A bipartisan group in Congress led by Senator Mondale (D-MN) and Representative Steiger (R-WI) introduced authorizing legislation in February 1971.
 In May of that year, President Nixon introduced his own version of the legislation, which proposed creation of the Legal Services Corporation (LSC), calling it a new direction to make legal services "immune to political pressures...and a permanent part of our system of justice."
 At the same time, Nixon's bill proposed a number of restrictions on legal services advocates that were not in the Economic Opportunity Act, including prohibitions on lobbying, organizing, and political activities by staff attorneys.

 In December 1971, President Nixon vetoed legislation that Congress had passed establishing LSC.
 His veto was primarily based on the fact that the legal services provisions were part of a larger package of legislation containing a national child care program, which he opposed.
 However, he also vetoed the bill because the legal services provisions sharply circumscribed the President's power to appoint the LSC board and did not include all of the restrictions on legal services advocacy that Nixon had sought.
-This legislation would have given the President power to appoint all the LSC board members, but it also would have required 11 of the 16 board members to be appointed from lists supplied by various interest groups, including the ABA, the Association of Trial Lawyers of America, and NLADA.
+This legislation would have given the President power to appoint all the LSC board members, but it also would have required 11 of the 16 board members to be appointed from lists supplied by various interest groups, including the ABA, the American Trial Lawyers Association, and NLADA.
 Congress did not have enough votes to override the veto.
-Legal services supporters supported the bill because they feared that a board comprised of appointees selected solely by the President would inevitably include people who would work to undermine or fundamentally alter the program and its mission.
+Legal services supporters supported the bill because they feared that a board appointed solely by the President would inevitably include people who would work to undermine or fundamentally alter the program and its mission.

 In May 1973, President Nixon again proposed a bill to create the LSC.
 The President was fresh from re-election and was not feeling as much pressure to please everyone as he had during the campaign, so this proposal contained additional restrictions on legal services programs and their advocates.
-The House Committee wrote exceptions to these restrictions, but the
+The House Committee wrote exceptions to these restrictions, but the original restrictions were reinstated following debate on the House floor.
+In the end, 24 restrictive amendments were appended to the bill, limiting the types of cases legal services attorneys could take, restricting lobbying and rulemaking, limiting class actions, and eliminating training and back-up centers.
+The back-up centers were a favorite target of conservatives because they were seen as the breeding ground for legal services activism and the incubator for law reform efforts.